 Land use lens

-The study will evaluate livelihood options and make inferences on which options are sustainable in the region (improve income and water security).
+The study evaluates the impact of land use activities on water resources under changing climatic conditions.
 Land use often corresponds with the socio-economic description of an area.
 In classical economics, land is a major factor in production that provides economic and social benefits.
 Over the past decades, the catchment W70A experienced massive changes in its landscape.
-Changes in land use have an impact on population distribution, socioeconomic status, and the environment.
-The catchment area is mainly rural and sparsely populated with a growing number of urban centres under Umhlabuyalingana Municipality i.e., Manguzi and Mseleni.
+Changes in land use have impact on population distribution, socioeconomic status, and the environment.
+The catchment area is mainly rural and sparsely populated with a growing number of urban centres under Umhlabuyalingana Municipality i.e., Mbazwana, Manguzi and Mseleni.

-Land use in the region is centered around hydrological resources; water ecosystems play a major part in the region’s rich biodiversity.
-As a result, some portions of the region are conservation sites Tembe Elephant park (30 000hectares), iSimangaliso Wetland Park, Mnguzi forest reserve (237ha), etc. Commercial forests are the major land use, which has rapidly grown since their introduction in the region in the 1950s (Van Wyk, 2003).
-They are predominantly found around the lake Sibayi (Mbazwana and Mandzengwenya plantations).
-The MCP has sandy soils which are infertile and have low agricultural potential.
+Human activities in the region are concentrated in the vicinity of hydrological resources; water ecosystems play a major part in the region’s rich biodiversity.
+As a result, some portions of the region are conservation sites iSimangaliso Wetland Park, etc. Commercial forest plantations are the major land use, and have grown rapidly since their introduction in the region in the 1950s (Van Wyk, 2003).
+They are predominantly found around the lake Sibaya (Mbazwana and Mandzengwenya plantations).
+The lake Sibaya catchment has low agricultural potential because of the sandy infertile soils.
 In addition, crop production is risky because of the limited access to water and variable climatic conditions (prolonged dry periods).
+This explains small size of the area under cultivation.
 Agricultural land uses in the region include grazing land, commercial and subsistence crop production plots.

 The economic lens

-Land-use change is necessary for fostering economic development in the region.
-However, the consequences of the current land use and the rapid change in land use over the past decades have not yielded rapid gains in the socioeconomic status of the region.
-To be fair, the current unemployment rate is a significant improvement from two decades ago (69%).
-However, the land uses in the region are exerting unsustainable pressure on water resources.
-The major ones being municipality supply (settlements), agricultural production, and forest plantations.
+Land-use change is necessary in advancing economic development in the region.
+However, the current land use activities are exerting unsustainable pressure on water resources.
+The major ones include forest plantations and intensive agriculture.
 For instance, afforestation in the region has been found to negatively impact hydrological resources in the region (Everson, 2019; Ramjeawon et al., 2020).
 Consequently, there has been a significant decline in water levels in Lake Sibaya.
-The reduction is also attributed to the changing climate - decline in annual average precipitation and prolonged dry periods.
-On this trajectory, the increased scarcity will lead to conflicts and worsen poverty in the region.
-There is a need for practical solutions to the existing problem.
-The need for livelihood options that will ensure sustainable management of water resources and foster socio-economic development under changing climatic conditions.
+The reduction is also attributed to the changing climate – from the decline in annual average precipitation and prolonged dry periods.
+On this trajectory, the increased water security threat will lead to conflicts and worsen poverty in the region as livelihood opportunities become limited.
+Thus, the need for practical solutions to the existing problem.
+The need for land use activities that will ensure sustainable/restorative management of water resources and foster socio-economic development under changing climatic conditions.
+The environment is our greatest ASSET we must protect it!

 Project researcher: Sulinkhundla Maseko